sourmash-bio/sourmash/doc/api-example.md

 ```

-Create two minhashes using 3-mers, and add the sequences:
+Create two MinHashes using 3-mers, and add the sequences:

 ```
 >>> import sourmash